-On May 7, 2012, we completed the Spin-off of Fiesta in the form of a pro rata dividend of all of the issued and outstanding common stock of Fiesta to Carrols Restaurant Group's stockholders whereby each stockholder of Carrols Restaurant Group's common stock of record on April 26, 2012 received one share of Fiesta common stock for every one share of Carrols Restaurant Group common stock held.
+On May 7, 2012, we completed the Spin-off of Fiesta in the form of a pro rata dividend of all of the issued and outstanding common stock of Fiesta to Carrols Restaurant Group's stockholders whereby each stockholder of Carrols Restaurant Group's common stock of record on April 26, 2012 received one share of Fiesta common stock for every one share of Carrols Restaurant

+Group common stock held.
 As a result of the Spin-off, Fiesta is an independent public company whose common stock is traded on The NASDAQ Global Select Market under the symbol "FRGI."

-The historical operating results of Fiesta are included in our operating results as loss from discontinued operations.
+The historical operating results of Fiesta are included in our operating results as discontinued operations.

-Amounts earned by Carrols under the Transition Services Agreement were \$1.3 million in the three months ended March 31, 2013, and are expected to be approximately \$3.3 million for all of 2013.
+Amounts earned by Carrols under the Transition Services Agreement were \$1.1 million and \$2.4 million in the three and six months ended June 30, 2013, respectively, and \$1.0 million in the three months ended July 1, 2012.
+Amounts earned are currently expected to range from \$4.0 million to \$4.2 million for all of 2013.
 As Fiesta terminates services provided by us under the Transition Services Agreement in the future, amounts earned for these services will decrease.